Olympus E-P5 vs Panasonic LX15

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on ebay).
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the E-P5 and LX15 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-P5 or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (330 versus 260) on a single battery charge.